FAQEUCyber Resilience Act

 - important products of class I where Article 32(2) requires third-party assessment for the relevant requirements

-- critical products, unless the applicable certification route under Article 8(1) applies
+- critical products listed in Annex IV, unless the applicable certification route under Article 8(1) applies

-Does module B+C always involve a notified body?
+Does Module B+C always involve a notified body under the Cyber Resilience Act?

 Yes.